tkishel/pe_tune/README.md

 ## Usage

-1. Run the `./pe_tune/lib/puppet_x/puppetlabs/tune.rb` script on the Primary Master.
+1. Run the `./pe_tune/lib/puppet_x/puppetlabs/tune.rb` script as root on the Primary Master.
 1. Verify the optimized settings.
 1. Add the optimized settings to Hiera.
 1. Remove any duplicate settings from the Console.